 The Australia vegetable oil market size reached USD 7.85 Billion in 2024.
-Looking forward, the market is projected to reach USD 12.50 Billion by 2033, exhibiting a growth rate (CAGR) of 4.76% during 2025-2033.
+Looking forward, the market is expected to reach USD 12.50 Billion by 2033, exhibiting a growth rate (CAGR) of 4.76% during 2025-2033.
 The market is driven by growing consumer preference for heart-healthy, clean-label oils across both retail and food processing segments.
 Domestic oilseed cultivation and export-oriented refining systems support stable supply and international trade access.
 Expanding industrial applications in biodiesel, cosmetics, and feed further augment the Australia vegetable oil market share.

 Report Attribute